src2img/e2e/README.md

 # e2e

-This branch contains a python application that uses Pip for package management.
+This branch contains a python application that uses Flask web application framework.
 It also uses the Procfile mechanism to set the start process to python main.py.